Ben Greenfield: Personal life

 Greenfield married his wife, Jessa, in 2003.
 They have two children.
 He is a practicing Christian.
 As a hobby, Greenfield writes and produces music.

 Greenfield participates in intermittent fasting and adheres to a Mediterranean diet.
 He has previously experimented with stem cell injections as a treatment for various ailments, including improving sexual health.
 He has also tried incorporating ice baths, infrared light therapy, and LSD-microdosing into his routines, performing numerous experiments on himself to advance his studies and practices in anti-aging.
 By the time Greenfield reached the chronological age of forty, his biological age was measured at nine.

 In the past, Greenfield supported the claim that vaccines could potentially cause autism, later stating that he and his children are vaccinated, but "we need to respectfully pay attention to potential adverse health effects."

 In 2023, Greenfield created a card game with his children, entitled Fart of War.

+Awards

+In 2008, the NSCA recognized Greenfield as its Personal Trainer of the Year.